Obarun/66/doc/frontend.md

     valid values :

-    * nosetsid : Corresponds to the file *nosetsid* of [s6](https://skarnet.org/software/s6) and [s6-rc](https://skarnet.org/software/s6-rc) programs

-    This will create the file nosetsid

-    Once this file was created the service will be run in the same process group as the supervisor of the service ([s6-supervise](https://skarnet.org/software/s6/s6-supervise.html)).
-Without this file the service will have its own process group and is started as a session leader.

     * down : Corresponds to the file *down* of [s6](https://skarnet.org/software/s6) and [s6-rc](https://skarnet.org/software/s6-rc) programs.
     This will create the file down